pencer-io/pencer-io.github.io/_posts/2021-02-12-ctf-thm-skynet.md

 ## Hidden Folder

-There's another log list of files to distract us, but amongst them I see a text file:
+There's another long list of files to distract us, but amongst them I see a text file:

 ```text
 smb: \notes\> more important.txt